audrasjb/gdpr-data-request-form/README.txt

 = How to display Data Request Forms using the PHP function? =

 Use our function: `echo gdrf_data_request_form()` in your theme/child theme.
+This function has some parameters:

+'form_id' (type String): ID of the <form> HTML element.
+Default: `gdrf-form`.
+'label_select_request' (type String): label of the Request Type selector.
+'label_select_export' (type String): label of the export option radio button.
+'label_select_remove' (type String): label of the remove option radio button.
+'label_input_email' (type String): label of the "email" required field.
+'label_input_captcha' (type String): label of the "captcha" required field.
+'value_submit' (type String): text of the submit form button.
+'request_type' (type String): either you want to display the Export Personal Data Form, the Remove Personal Data Form, or to let the users choose their request by themselves.

+See the documentation for further examples/use case.

 = How to display Data Request Forms using widgets? =

 Use our widget `GDPR Data Request Form` available on Widgets Screen.

+= How to display Data Request Forms using Gutenberg Block? =

+Use our `Privacy Request Block` Block available on any page/post using Gutenberg Block Editor.

 = Can I use custom CSS styles for my GDPR Data Request Forms? =